 Are the residents always liable?

-- dwellings occupied by more than one household, where the residents pay rent separately for different parts of the dwelling and where the households perhaps share cooking or washing facilities, for example, some hostels, nurses’ homes or groups of bed-sits
+- Dwellings occupied by more than one household, where the residents pay rent separately for different parts of the dwelling and where the households perhaps share cooking or washing facilities, for example, some hostels, nurses’ homes or groups of bed-sits

-- residential care homes, nursing homes (such as hospices), mental nursing homes or certain types of hostel providing a high level of care
+- Residential care homes, nursing homes (such as hospices), mental nursing homes or certain types of hostel providing a high level of care

-- religious communities such as monasteries or convents
+- Religious communities such as monasteries or convents

-- dwellings which are not the owner’s main home, but which are the main home of someone whom the owner employs in domestic service
+- Dwellings which are not the owner’s main home, but which are the main home of someone whom the owner employs in domestic service

-- vicarages and other dwellings where a minister of religion lives and works.
+- Vicarages and other dwellings where a minister of religion lives and works.
 (Where the owner-occupier is a Church of England minister of religion, the Church is responsible for the bill)

-- accommodations provided to asylum seekers under Section 95 of the Immigration and Asylum Act 1999
+- Accommodations provided to asylum seekers under Section 95 of the Immigration and Asylum Act 1999

 If your landlord is the liable person, they might be able to ask you to pay something towards the bill, depending on the terms of your agreement with them.

-If you are liable to pay council tax in your capacity as an owner of a dwelling you may be entitled to a Discount or Exemption depending upon specific conditions.
+If you are liable to pay council tax in your capacity as an owner of a dwelling you may be entitled to a discount or exemption depending upon specific conditions.

 Does only one person have to pay in each dwelling?